akeneo/pim-docs/contributing/standards.rst

 * Akeneo PIM is released under the OSL license, and the license reference has to be present at the top of every PHP file, in the class PHPDoc.

-* Some bundles as BatchBundle are released under the MIT licence, for these one, please follow the repository convention.
+* Some bundles as BatchBundle are released under the MIT license, for these ones, please follow the repository convention.

 .. _`PSR-0`: http://www.php-fig.org/psr/psr-0/
 .. _`PSR-1`: http://www.php-fig.org/psr/psr-1/
 .. _`PSR-2`: http://www.php-fig.org/psr/psr-2/